themoonisacheese/2bored2wait/README.md

 7. For trust reasons, this tool does not update automatically.
 Check back here once in a while to see if there are any updates.

 # How to use
-1. read the code to ensure i'm not stealing your credentials. i'm not, but you shouldn't take my word for it.
+1. Read the code to ensure i'm not stealing your credentials. i'm not, but you shouldn't take my word for it.
 If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
 4. run `npm start`
 5. a browser window should open.
 You can close it if you want at any moment, and you can access it again at adress http://localhost
 6. press the "Start queueing" button.
 The queue position indicator auto-updates, but sometimes it takes a while to start counting (like 1 min).